kartoza/geocontext/README-dev.md

 The blue box is there to provide a means to develop on the same environment as you deploy and would not be relevant for server side deployments.
-Everything is managed using docker containers, with pycharm making ssh connections into the developer container and using the python interpreter found therein.
-Newer versions of PyCharm have 'native' docker support but after testing we opted to continue to use the ssh method described here.
-You may want to test when new versions of PyCharm come out in case they have improved the direct docker support.
+Everything is managed using docker containers and there are many approaches to connect to these for development.
+There are instructions below for attaching to the container using VSCode or connecting via SSH using PyCharm.

 **Note:** You don't need to use this architecture, you can deploy as a standard django app using virtualenv and locally installed postgis, nginx etc.